 One easy answer is abrasive cleaners that can be bought at the store, but to avoid the extra costs there are all kinds of home remedies for hard water stains.
 A lot of it is simple chemistry: a mixture of ammonia here, a dilution of some vinegar there, and you’ll immediately have some mineral-fighting solutions.
 For example, put some lemon juice into a spray bottle and lightly apply it to your shower doors, tub, sink, or faucets, let it stand, and then wipe it off (it may take a few applications to completely eliminate the scum).
 Or pour a couple cups of white vinegar into your toilet and scrub, or pour it into the tank and flush away the buildup.
 And for more severe stains (slime, rust, and corrosive tarnishes) there is a slough of household chemicals that can be used, such as ammonia, hydrochloric acid, oxalic acid, or other strong compounds.
 But make sure you know how to use and dilute these elements before applying them to your fixtures.

-Need to find a pro for your Hard Water Stains?Find Pros
+Ready to start your Hard Water Stains?Find Pros

 Though the concept behind each solution may be scientifically simple, it’s often hard to know which mixture works best, how they’re made, and what ratios and dilutions to use.
 Therefore, you may want to hire a maid service your first time out: they’ll clean the entire house from top to bottom, but they may have also found the perfect commercial product or homemade concoction that not only gets rid of the present buildup but can possibly prevent it in the future.
 Many times, if asked politely, they’ll be more than willing to share their secrets.
 From there, you can take care of hard water stains yourself, though it’s not a bad idea to hire back the same service for a bi-annual cleaning.
 Plus, if lime scale develops in your appliances or pipes, their lifespan will be quickly shortened, so you may want to hire a plumber for additional advice, inspection, and elimination of the problem for those hard to reach areas.